Front Range Fed

 • Simple ingredients.
 With just a handful of common ingredients, this sauce is incredibly easy to make.

 • Versatile.
-Its versatility allows it to be used as a dipping sauce, marinade, or glaze, which basically means you can use it almost everywhere!
+Its versatility allows it to be used as a dip, marinade, or glaze, or even as a salad dressing, which basically means you can use it almost everywhere!
 It's the perfect complement to grilled chicken!
 Or, try making honey sriracha shrimp!
+This sauce is one of my favorite ways to completely transform a meal!

-• Healthier than a store-bought version.
+• Better than a store-bought version.
 This sauce has pretty simple ingredients.
-And while you should watch the sodium content from the soy, you won't have to worry about things like high fructose corn syrup that's typically found in the sauces at the grocery store.
+And while you should watch the sodium content from the soy, you won't have to worry about things like high fructose corn syrup, which is typically found in the sauces at the grocery store.

 • Easy to customize.
 This is a pretty mild hot sauce, but if you're craving a bit of heat, you can easily amp up the spice levels of this sweet sriracha sauce.
 (Or, if you want it on the milder side, you can also take it down a notch!
 See the notes below.)